ah4d1/anoa-code-editor/dev/README.txt

 DISCLAIMER :
 -------------------------------------
-The name "Anoa" came from the name of species endemic to the island of Sulawesi in Indonesia.
+The name "Anoa" came from the name of the species endemic to the island of Sulawesi in Indonesia.
 See https://en.wikipedia.org/wiki/Anoa